 We are accepting applicants who have experienced first-hand God's work in their lives or the lives of others.
 This internship is not designed for those just beginning a journey of personal healing; rather it is a continuation of the work already begun.
 Having involvement as a participant in a support group (in the area of sexual wholeness or other life-controlling issue) and/or personal therapy is important for consideration of acceptance into the internship.
 We also will be looking for evidence of growth from references.

 Those wanting to be a part of the Erēmos Internship must commit to participation for the full nine month duration of the program.
-In joining the internship, you are not only committing to your own healing journey but are also committing to a community of others who are doing the same.
+In joining the internship, you are not only committing to your own leadership development but are also committing to a community of others who are doing the same.
 Each person's presence in the program has an impact on the others in the community.

 The latter portion of the program year is customized based on the specific interests, ministry/development goals, and future plans of those involved in the internship.